-Revert’s On-site Device and Media Sanitization Services are specifically designed to ensure compliance with data privacy laws, regulations, and policies that require data storage be sanitized to prevent unauthorized access to PII during the data and/or IT asset retirement stages.
+Revert’s On-site Data Sanitization and Enterprise IT Asset Disposition Services are specifically designed to ensure compliance with data privacy laws, regulations, and policies that require data storage be sanitized to prevent unauthorized access to NPI, PII, and PHI during the data and/or IT asset retirement stages.

 Electronic Waste Management

-Revert’s On-site Device and Media Disposition Service ensures compliance with local, state, and federal legislations and industry regulations for data privacy and electronic waste disposal and recycling.
+Revert’s On-site Enterprise IT Asset Disposition Service ensures compliance with local, state, and federal legislations and industry regulations for electronic waste disposal and responsible recycling.

 Unlike electronic waste, energy efficiency is more difficult to quantify.
 A typical desktop computer uses 868 kW of electricity per year, and many companies have thousands of computers.
 If we calculate the carbon emissions from 20,000 computers using 868kW of electricity each year, it equals 12,467 metric tons of CO2.
 The Foundation for IT Sustainability estimates that this much CO2 is equivalent to the:

 - Annual greenhouse gas emissions from 2,384 passenger vehicles; or

 - CO2 emissions from 28,994 barrels of oil consumed; or